originalmoose/Typescript.Definitions.Tools/README.md

 This is currently a Work in Progress....

-A helper library to generate typescript definition files and typescript files from c# code.
+A helper library to generate typescript definition files and typescript files from c# code specifically .NET Core Web applications.

 This project took much of its inspiration from TypeLITE and the EntityFramework Core Tools project.